cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 - This feature is only supported on 3D tileset sources.
 - Cesium only seems to support clipping planes on the _entire_ tileset.
 - The size of the clipping plane is based on the bounds of the tileset itself.
+- The feature can currently only be active on one tileset at any given time.
+- If adding planes to an existing visualisation, ensure the version of DTVF JS and CSS files used in the `index.html` file are _at least_ 3.4.0.
 - If adding planes to an existing visualisation, ensure the version of Cesium JS and CSS files used in the `index.html` file are _at least_ 1.105.

 <p align="center">